sarahshi/hs-intro-web-design-airline-ticket-maker-meteor-web-development/README.md

 var ticket_template = "Joe Shmoe flying on Fancy Airlines Flight Number 000 arriving at Fancy Destination at 2400 hours.
 The flight will depart from gate 100.
 ```

-Next, assign the following content from the original ticket to variables:

 Now that we have the original information, it's time to change the value of these variables to reflect your mom's information.
-Your mom plans to fly to San Francisco on United Airlines on December 15.
+Your mom plans to fly to San Francisco on United Airlines.
 Her flight will arrive at 10:15am.
 The flight will take off from Gate A62.
 Create variables( `name`, `airline`, `flight_number`, `flight_destination`, `flight_arrival_time`, `gate`).

 Using the variables you created and your expertise with the `replace` function, switch out the template for your mother's information.

 ### S-T-R-E-T-C-H Challenges!
 If you've made this far, here are some additional challenges for you to complete:

 1. What if the airlines decide to print the passenger names in all caps?
-2. Now that it's in all caps, they decide they want to print the names in lower case letters, how can you fix that?
-3. What if they want to add the flight departure time to the ticket?
+2. What if they want to add the flight departure time to the ticket?